seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **BENVOLIO**
 The date is out of such prolixity:
-We’ll have no Cupid hoodwink’d with a scarf,
+We'll have no Cupid hoodwink'd with a scarf,
-Bearing a Tartar’s painted bow of lath,
+Bearing a Tartar's painted bow of lath,
 Scaring the ladies like a crow-keeper;
 Nor no without-book prologue, faintly spoke
 After the prompter, for our entrance:
 But let them measure us by what they will;
-We’ll measure them a measure, and be gone.
+We'll measure them a measure, and be gone.

 **ROMEO**
 Give me a torch: I am not for this ambling;